syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 This annotation is used to navigate to a specific destination within the document.

-The below code snippet explains how to add a document link annotation in PDF document.
+The following code example explains how to add a document link annotation in PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document
+//Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a page
+//Creates a page

 PdfPage page2 = document.Pages.Add();

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF docLinkAnnotationRectangle = new RectangleF(10, 40, 30, 30);

-//Create a new document link annotation.
+//Creates a new document link annotation.

 PdfDocumentLinkAnnotation documentLinkAnnotation = new PdfDocumentLinkAnnotation(docLinkAnnotationRectangle);